videlais/learning-ink-unity/chapter2/index.md

 }
 ```

-> **Note:** It is strong recommended, and in fact most functionality depend on, the name of a file matching its class.
+> **Note:** It is strong recommended, and in fact most functionality depends on, the name of a file matching its class.
 >
 > For example, the class **MainClass** is in the file `MainClass.cs`.

-Inside of the `class` are three possible parts that can exist either all together or as parts: fields, properties, and methods.
+Inside of the `class` are four possible parts that can exist either all together or as parts: fields, properties, methods, and constructor.

 ### Fields